edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 This will download all the snaps specified in the model assertion and build an image file called `pc.img`.

-> **Note**
+??? note "Expanding data partition for emulation"
-> If you plan to use an emulator to install and run Ubuntu Core from the resulting image, it is a good idea to allocate additional writable storage.
-This necessary if you want to install additional snaps interactively or upgrade existing ones on the emulator.
+    If you plan to use an emulator to install and run Ubuntu Core from the resulting image, it is a good idea to allocate additional writable storage.
+This is necessary only if you want to install additional snaps interactively or upgrade existing ones on the emulator.

->
-> The default size of the `ubuntu-data` partition is `1G` as defined in the gadget snap.
+    The default size of the `ubuntu-data` partition is `1G` as defined in the gadget snap.
 When installing on actual hardware, this partition extends automatically to take the whole remaining space on the disk volume.
 However, when using QEMU, the partition will have the exact same size because the image size is calculated based on the defined partition structure.
-The 1GB `ubuntu-data` partition will be 90% full after first boot.
+The 1GB `ubuntu-data` partition will be mostly full after first boot.
 You can configure the image to be larger so that the installer expands the partition automatically as with a large disk volume.

->
-> To extend the image size, use the `--image-size` flag in the following command.
+    To extend the image size, use the `--image-size` flag in the following command.
 For example, to add 500MB extra (the original image is around 3.5GB), set `--image-size=4G`.

 ```bash title="🖥 Desktop"
 $ ubuntu-image snap model.signed.yaml --validation=enforce